 This is an ongoing battle writers fight.
 Life can be stressful and it impacts every part of us.
 The fear is definitely always there in the back of my mind.
 The fear of not producing something amazing.
 I used to write simply because my stories wanted to come out.
 I wrote for myself, then I wrote for my readers.
 The more books I put out, the more I noticed that I’m one of those authors that reaches a limited audience and then flatlines.
 That’s when I started to question myself.
 That’s when I wondered if my writing simply sucks.
 Trust me, I’ve read some horribly written books and I always thought I was a better writer than that.
 Heck, when my head is already filled with insecurities, it’s easy to believe that maybe I am a sucky writer after all.
 Sucky writer = lack of audience.
 So what’s the use of putting out more books?

 That’s when I realized I needed to step away from deadlines and start from scratch.
 Start writing for myself again.
 Back then, I was fearless.
 When I didn’t give a shit.
 If someone read my story, great.
 If no one read them, it was fine with me.
 Finishing a book was an accomplishment.
 It made me a better person.
-It made to see that I wasn’t a quitter.
+It made me see that I wasn’t a quitter.
 That I persevered.
 That I achieved something for ME.
 Wow, I miss that feeling.
 The adrenaline, the excitement one gets when reaching the very last word―the end of a novel.
 Pop the cork on the champagne bottle and hand me a box of Ferraro Rocher!

 Yep.
 Writing was therapeutic for me.
 It was the only thing I felt that I did well.
 Believe me, I’m one of those type of people who wants to do everything, but never excelled at anything.
 I get easily distracted, and when I’m frustrated, I move onto something else.
 Some arts and craft project which would lead me back to the keyboard… SO.
 Here I am, back at the beginning as I mentioned.
 I’m working on a story that’s sort of painful to write.
 It’s dark and it’s beautiful in the sense that the heroine is broken but she’s not going to give up.
 She’s going to do whatever she can to survive.
 I’ve decided after this book I’m going to write more upbeat stories but there’s something about this one that I look forward to finishing.
 I want to delve into the darkness, to draw out all the emotions of my characters and hopefully prove to myself that I can tell a good story.